 - Draw a relationship circle: When we fill our agenda with urgent items all day, we leave little space for the important relationships in our lives.
 It’s ironic, given that we’re the most social animals on the planet and our strength and success lie in the relationships we nurture.
 Make a pie chart of all the important relationships in your life and respect each one with the time they deserve.
 Your journey will be far more fulfilling.

 - The two-column action plan: Once you’ve identified and prioritized important goals and acknowledged the relationships you need to nurture, you’re ready for action.
-Take a sheet of paper and draw 2 columns.
+Take a sheet of paper and draw two columns.
 Now write down the three things you can do more of in one column and the three things you can do less of in the other.
 Implementing these small and simple changes will begin to move you steadily in the direction of your goals.
 Then go ahead and take the first step.
 The action is the best way to create momentum.

-Space is not a waste of our day.
+Space isn’t a waste of our day.
 Rushing around in mindless pursuits often is.
-I know that I will never rush to fill it in again, treasuring the moments where I can hang onto that hug just a little longer, gaze at the summer stars just a little deeper, and perhaps, one special day, build in an after-lunch rest.
+I know that I’ll never rush to fill it in again, treasuring the moments where I can hang onto that hug just a little longer, gaze at the stars just a little deeper, and perhaps, one special day, build in an after-lunch rest.